 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
-As at December 31, 2020, the Company has an accumulated deficit of \$16,444,162.
-During the year ended December 31, 2020, the Company has generated no revenues, incurred a net loss of \$276,959, and used \$173,269 of cash for operating activities.
+As at December 31, 2021, the Company has an accumulated deficit of \$16,766,417.
+During the year ended December 31, 2021, the Company has generated no revenues, incurred a net loss of \$322,255, and used \$107,840 of cash for operating activities.
 The continued operations of the Company are dependent on its ability to generate future cash flows or obtain additional financing.
-Management is of the opinion that it has sufficient working capital to meet the Company's liabilities and commitments as they become due, although there is a risk that additional financing may be required but will not be available on a timely basis or on terms acceptable to the Company.
-These factors indicate the existence of a material uncertainty that may cast doubt upon the Company's ability to continue as a gong concern.
+Management is of the opinion that it has sufficient working capital to meet the Company's liabilities and commitments as they become due, although there is a risk that additional financing may be required but will not be available on a timely basis or on terms acceptable to the Company's ability to continue as a gong concern.
 These consolidated financial statements do not reflect any adjustments that may be necessary if the Company is unable to continue as a going concern.